Types of Degrees Electromechanical Maintenance Majors Are Getting

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Production and Processing - Knowledge of raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.

 Skills for Other Electromechanical & Instrumentation & Maintenance Technologies/Technicians Majors

-A major in other electromechanical and instrumentation and maintenance technologies/technicians prepares you for careers in which the following skill-sets are crucial:
+other electromechanical and instrumentation and maintenance technologies/technicians majors are found most commonly in careers in which the following skills are important:

 - Troubleshooting - Determining causes of operating errors and deciding what to do about it.

 - Operation Monitoring - Watching gauges, dials, or other indicators to make sure a machine is working properly.

 - Repairing - Repairing machines or systems using the needed tools.